foxssake/netfox/README.md

   * Included as dependency, no need to install separately

 ## C# Support
-For experimental C# support, see the [Netfox Sharp repo](https://github.com/CyFurStudios/NetfoxSharp).
+For experimental C# support, see the [Netfox Sharp repo], and the corresponding [Netfox Sharp guide].

 ## Install